2001: An Anti-Futurist Manifesto

 Gilder Technology Report (Winter 2000)

-reason for hope is the very powerful, innate human capacity for reconstituting
+People will come to religion because of their desire for community?
+Our only reason for hope is the very powerful, innate human capacity for reconstituting social order.

-Economics is mistaken when it views the economy and society as a machine, whose behaviour
+Conventional Economics is mistaken when it views the economy and society as a machine, whose behaviour

 A New General Theory of Social and Economic Behaviour